-The Radio Access Technology (RAT) identifier associated with each entry in the "User controlled PLMN selector with Access Technology", "Operator controlled PLMN selector with Access Technology" and "HPLMN selector with Access Technology" data files can indicate any combination of the values: GSM, GSM COMPACT, UTRAN, E-UTRAN, cdma2000® 1xRTT, cdma2000® HRPD and 5G-RAN access technologies.
+The Radio Access Technology (RAT) identifier associated with each entry in the "User controlled PLMN selector with Access Technology", "Operator controlled PLMN selector with Access Technology" and "HPLMN selector with Access Technology" data files can indicate any combination of the values: GSM, GSM COMPACT, UTRAN, E-UTRAN, cdma2000® 1xRTT, cdma2000® HRPD and NG-RAN access technologies.

 Editor’s note: It is FFS whether E-UTRA connected to 5GC access should be distinguished from E-UTRA connected to EPC and whether E-UTRA connected to 5GC should be distinguished from NR.